 TIM STOUGH, a long-time data system architect, is currently the applied science program manager for JPL, NASA’s Jet Propulsion Laboratory.
-JPL offers employees a 9/80 flextime schedule.
-This means that in a 2 week (10 day) work cycle, an employee will work 9 hours per day for 9 days and then take the 10th day off.
-His institute implemented the 9/80 schedule as a response from an employee survey one year where people requested more flexibility.
-Some people like it because it provides a quiet day at work.
-Some people like the extra day off.
+JPL offers employees a 9/80 flex-time schedule.
+This means that in a two-week (ten day) work cycle, an employee can work nine hours per day for nine days and then take the tenth day off.
+This option was offered in response to wide requests for greater work flexibility.
+Some people like it because it provides a quiet day at work; some people like the extra day off.
 And everyone benefits from the option.

 Podcast production by Podcast Monster